John Burns Brooksby: Personal life

+Brooksby died on 17 December 1998 at Swaffham Bulbeck near Cambridge.

 Education and career

 Brooksby attended Hyndland Secondary School in Glasgow and then the Glasgow Veterinary College.
-He then completed a BSc in Veterinary Science at London University while lecturing in histology at the College.
+He then completed a BSc in Veterinary Science at London University while lecturing in histology at the college.

 In 1936 he decided on a career in animal physiology and received a grant to study for three years.
 He studied at three separate centres of excellence on consecutive years: University College, London; McGill University in Montreal in Canada; and the University of Edinburgh under Professor Francis Albert Eley Crew.
 However, once complete in 1939, his preferred field of animal reproduction offered no employment opportunities and instead he joined the Foot-and-Mouth Research Institute at Pirbright.

 He developed a methodology for diagnosing and typing foot-and-mouth disease which was thereafter adopted worldwide.
 Following a widespread epidemic in Mexico he developed an effective vaccination against the disease.
 His studies included the survival of the virus in meat, concluding that the virus made use of the animal meat non-viable, a major contributor to the widespread fear of the disease now felt in the farming community.

-Brooksby became Deputy Director of the Pirbright Institute in 1957, and took complete control as Director in 1964.
+Brooksby became deputy director of the Pirbright Institute in 1957, and took complete control as Director in 1964.
 He served as Director for 16 years.
 During this time he worked particularly on vaccines and further study on the potential for airborne spread of the disease.
 His research also extended into African swine fever and blue tongue viruses.
 He prepared the UK for an epidemic of swine vesicular disease, stemming from Italy and Hong Kong and halted it in its tracks in 1972 due to appropriate immunisation.

 He was elected a 17n17 in 1968 and a Fellow of the Royal Society in 1970.

 In 1973 he was made a Commander of the Order of the British Empire.